A haunted tattoo needle…

 “So, am I. Now, let’s take the towels out of the warmer.”

-As Leonardo placed the hot towels on Wanda’s back, she moaned deeply.
+As Leonardo placed the hot towels on Wanda’s back.
+She moaned.

 Minutes later, the still steaming towels were taken off.

-Leonardo stared in rapture.
-“It’s magnificent!
-I’ve made you the most desirable woman in the world.
+Naomi gasped.
+Leonardo whispered, “It’s magnificent… you’re the most desirable woman in the world.
 Your power over men will have no rival.”

 Leonardo parted the curtains on one wall to reveal a mirror.
 “Take a look.”

-Wanda walked silently on the thick carpet to the mirror and turned.
+Wanda sauntered on the thick carpet to the mirror and turned.
 The rays of the morning sun lit the tattoo.
 The rose was an orange flare burning her back.
 Among the leaves, a plump female praying mantis was dining on a slim headless male.
-The two black dots, one in each of of her eyes, were mesmerizing.
+Wanda stared, not breathing, at its two black eyes.

-Leonardo’s face shone with delightful achievement.
+Leonardo’s face shone with the sweat of achievement.
 “It’s what I saw in you the first time we met.
 My tattoo has been the net that raised your true self from the dark, cold depths of your soul.”

 Turning, Leonardo saw the gold needle clutched in Naomi’s hands pointing at him.
-A drop of blood fell from its tip.
 Step by step, she approached with eyes staring through him.

 Naomi lunged.
 The needle plunged into Leonardo’s heart.
 He reeled back then fell onto the floor.